-Confidentiality of Reports to the College
+2. Confidentiality of Reports to the College

 The College will make all reasonable efforts to maintain the confidentiality and privacy of the parties involved in an investigation and/or hearing for a complaint as well as the confidentiality of the details of an investigation, any hearing, and except where permitted by law, the sanctions imposed.
 The College will inform all individuals involved in the complaint process of the critical importance and expectation that they maintain the confidentiality of the process and any information shared with them as a result of their participation.
-Complainants and Respondents are not prohibited from sharing details of complaints with family, counsel, or a support person/advisor as defined in Section IV, below.
+Complainants and Respondents are not prohibited from sharing details of complaints with family, counsel, or a support person/advisor as defined in paragraph V, below.

 If at any point the Complainant requests confidentiality with respect to the Respondent and/or decides not to pursue action by the College, the College will make all reasonable attempts to comply with this request.
 A Complainant is the student, faculty, or staff member who files a report on their own behalf or the person on whose behalf a report is filed by a third party.
 In these situations, the College's ability to investigate and respond to the conduct may be limited.
 The College is required to weigh the Complainant's request for confidentiality with the College's commitment to provide a reasonably safe and non-discriminatory environment.
 Moreover, the College may have an independent legal obligation to investigate a complaint once it has been made and in those circumstances the investigation will continue through completion and appropriate action.
-If the College cannot maintain a Complainant's confidentiality, or determines to continue with the investigation, the Complainant will be notified by the Title IX Coordinator.
-The College will not include any personally identifiable information in publicly available record keeping for the crimes of dating violence, domestic violence, sexual assault and stalking.
+If the College cannot maintain a Complainant's confidentiality, or determines to continue with the investigation, the Complainant will be notified by the Interim Title IX Coordinator.

-Confidential Resources at the College and in the Community
+3. Confidential Resources at the College and in the Community a.
 An individual who wishes for the details of the incident to remain completely confidential may speak with certain College officials who, by law, may maintain confidentiality and may not disclose the details of an incident.
 These officials include: